RBA Cash Rate in Australia

 10-Year Bond Yield (%, eop) | 1.36 | 0.97 | 1.67 | 4.03 | 3.96 |

-Hold meets market expectations: At its meeting on 23–24 September, the Reserve Bank of Australia (RBA) decided to keep the official cash rate (OCR) at 4.35%, meeting market expectations and marking the seventh consecutive hold since late-2023.
-Moreover, the Bank left the interest rate on exchange settlement balances at 4.25%.
+Hold priced in by markets: At its meeting on 4–5 November, the Reserve Bank of Australia (RBA) decided to keep the official cash rate (OCR) at 4.35%, meeting market expectations and marking the eighth consecutive hold since late 2023.
+Moreover, the Bank held the interest rate on exchange settlement balances at 4.25%.

-Easing cycle set to start in 2025: In its communiqué, the Bank restated its commitment to returning inflation to the target range and stated that “policy will need to be sufficiently restrictive until the Board is confident that inflation is moving sustainably towards the target range”.
-That said, the RBA was slightly more dovish than in past meetings and, in a subsequent statement, Governor Michele Bullock hinted that it remains unlikely the Bank will embark on a monetary policy loosening cycle in the near term.
-An overwhelming majority of our panelists expect the OCR to be kept at its current level until end-2024 before the RBA reduces it by 50–125 basis points in 2025.
-The Bank will convene next on 4–5 November.
+RBA to kick off its loosening cycle in 2025: In its communiqué, the Bank doubled down on its commitment to returning inflation to the target range while remaining vigilant regarding risks to the inflation outlook; the RBA stated that “policy will need to be sufficiently restrictive until the Board is confident that inflation is moving sustainably towards the target range”.
+Accordingly, in a subsequent statement, Governor Michele Bullock hinted that a monetary policy loosening cycle is unlikely in the near term.
+The vast majority of our panelists expect the Bank to hold fire at its final meeting of the year on 9–10 December, before loosening its stance in 2025; our Consensus is for just under 100 basis points of cuts next year.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Australian interest rate projections for the next ten years from a panel of 20 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Australian interest rate.